coastal-science/coastal-science.github.io/content/homepage/services.md

 #### Outreach & Engagement

 We hosted a 'Bioacoustics Workshop' in August of 2022 to faciliate engagement both within the HALLO group and the wider community.
-Topics ranged from whale sightings and conservation to the application of using deep learning models to identify whale calls.
+Topics discussed range from whale sightings and conservation to the application of using deep learning models to identify whale calls.

 Links to the full list of video recordings & slide presentations can be found [here](SFU-HALLO-Bioacoustics-workshop-2022.html)